cyrilbois/blog-1/docs/README.md

 sidebar: true
 heroImage: /hero.jpg
 heroText: rannikkohurri.net
-tagline: Personal blog of LuKa
+tagline: Personal blog of Kaj Lund, a.k.a.
+LuKa
 actionText: About →
 actionLink: /about
 features:
-- title: Simplicity First
+- title: Resources
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: I have gathered lot's of resources that I've come across.
-- title: Vue-Powered
+- title: Learn
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: The learn section contains lot's of learning resources.
-- title: Performant
+- title: About
-  details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: In the about section you can find some information about me and what I'm up to.
 footer: MIT Licensed | Copyright © 2018-present Kaj Lund
 ---